RafailBesparas/RiskScoreModelling/readme.md

 # Case Study
 Objective: Predict RiskScore to assess loan default or financial instability.
+Developing a RiskScore model to help a bank assess creditworthiness more effectively

 # Personal and Demographic Details:
 1. ApplicationDate: The date the loan application was submitted.